muziejus/novel-maps-of-ny-2017/README.md

-# English 101 2017
+# Novel Maps of NY 2017

-I am teaching “Introduction to the Study of Literature,” or “English 101,” in the Spring of 2017 at NYU.
+This is the syllabus for the course “Digital Literary Studies: Novel Maps of NY,” offered in Autumn 2017 at New York University.

 This repository is an attempt to use [MultiMarkdown](http://fletcher.github.io/MultiMarkdown-5/) in order to